kgdunn/pid-book/univariate-review/univariate-review.rst

 		As the confidence value is increased, our interval widens, indicating that we have a more reliable region, but it is less precise.

-..	show the confidence ranges, like BHH, p114 (1st edition)
+..
+TODO: show the confidence ranges, like BHH, p114 (1st edition)

 -	What happens if the level of confidence is 100%?

 		The confidence interval is then infinite.
 We are 100% certain this infinite range contains the population mean, however this is not a useful interval.

 -	What happens if we increase the value of :math:`n`?

 		As the value of :math:`n` increases, the confidence interval decreases.

 -	Returning to the case above, where at the 95% level we found the confidence interval was :math:`[17.1; 22.9]` for the bale's viscosity.
 What if we were to analyze the bale thoroughly, and found the population viscosity to be 23.2.
 What is the probability of that occurring?

 		Less than 5% of the time.

 Confidence interval for the mean from a normal distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~